Tafadzwa-tracey/ComputerVision_Qrcode/qr_barcode_scanner.md

 --------
 <https://github.com/Tafadzwa-traceComputerVision_Qrcode>

-_**`Tracey  BK2018050`**_ ,_**`Vanesa BK2018049`**_ ,_**`Ethel BK2018038`**_

 ![Qrcode](image.jpg)

 ----------------
 Introduction
 ----

-For our project we thought QR codes/ Barcodes are very cool and interesting because they store information in a different format.
+From floors, ceilings to bathroom stall doors ,these are just a few of the places you'll find QR codes.
+In fact, they've become so ever-present that[45% of shoppers](https://blog.hubspot.com/blog/tabid/6307/bid/29449/how-to-create-a-qr-code-in-4-quick-steps.aspx) used marketing-related QR codes in 2021.There's no denying the popularity and convenience of the QR code.
+But what exactly is it?
+Why is it so popular?
+How can you create one for your next marketing campaign?For our project we thought QR codes/ Barcodes are very cool and interesting because they store information in a different format.
 The fun part about them is we can’t really tell what they are storing until we scan them.
 It’s like playing a puzzle game.
 And one more thing that we like about them is they can be part of the physical world and still connect us to the internet world.

 Building a Barcode / QR Code Scanner
 ---